MicrosoftDocs/cpp-docs/docs/mfc/reference/cbrush-class.md

 ### Return Value
  If the function succeeds, and *pLogBrush* is a valid pointer, the return value is the number of bytes stored into the buffer.

- If the function succeeds, and *pLogBrush* is **NULL**, the return value is the number of bytes required to hold the information the function would store into the buffer.
+ If the function succeeds, and *pLogBrush* is NULL, the return value is the number of bytes required to hold the information the function would store into the buffer.

  If the function fails, the return value is 0.